r7-labs/R7.Documents/README.md

 - Delete documents along with linked files.
 - Bulk copy and delete operations within a module.
 - Customizable styles - Bootstrap and DNN grid styles included.
-- YAML-based portal-level configuration (see `R7.Documents.default.yml`)
+- YAML-based portal-level configuration.
 - DNN 7.1+ search integration.
+- Ability to autohide module without content from non-editors.
+- Improved sorting.

-## Developer differences
+## For developer

-- Module code converted from VB.NET to C#.
+- Module source code converted from VB.NET to C#.
-- New DAL 2 used instead of DAL.
+- Refreshed obsolete / deprecated DNN API calls.
-- Module settings now stored in standard DNN tables.
+- Module stores settings in standard DNN tables.
-- All obsolete / deprecated DNN API calls were refreshed.
+- Data access code converted to DAL 2.
+- WIP: Automated unit tests project.
+- WIP: Moving parts of the code to .NET Standard.
-- Enabled cross-platform development using MonoDevelop or Visual Studio Code.
+- Cross-platform development using MonoDevelop, Rider or Visual Studio Code.

 # Install

-Download release package and install as usual under Host &gt; Extensions &gt; Install Extension Wizard.
+Download release package and install via Host &gt; Extensions.

 ## Install notes

-- R7.Documents module peacefully co-exists with original DNN Documents in the same DNN installation, on the same page, etc.
+- R7.Documents module peacefully co-exists with the original DNN Documents in the same DNN installation, on the same page, etc.
 - Russian localization resources will be installed along with english ones.
 If you don't need this, just delete all *.ru-RU.resx files from /DesktopModules/R7.Documents/R7.Documents.Dnn/App_LocalResouces folder or modify Resouces.zip in the install package accordingly.